 Graduation Candidacy Information

-PLEASE NOTE: Being registered as a candidate does not automatically register you for the commencement ceremony.
-If you plan to participate in commencement, you must respond by using the commencement tab on myPurdue.
+PLEASE NOTE: Being registered as a candidate does not automatically register you for the commencement ceremony itself.
+If you plan to participate in commencement, you must respond by using the Commencement tab on myPurdue.
 It will be added to your myPurdue account after a specified date in the semester you have registered as a candidate.

-For specific semester graduation deadlines, please see the Graduate School calendar.
+For specific semester graduation deadlines, see the deadline calendar on the Grad School website, https://www.purdue.edu/gradschool, and select Academic Calendar.

 For Thesis Candidates: